For more detailed help about how to listen, stream or download go here

 A: At the bottom of each radio information page, from where you download and listen to the program, there is a "music" link with artist and title.

-A: Please go to our members website: redicemembers.com and go to the FAQ for a detailed help sections and further information on how to solve any potential issues.
+A: As a member allways go to out members website: redicemembers.com from there you have our FAQ where we have a detailed help section and further information about how to solve any potential issues.

 A: Yes, the site has been tested and confirmed to function 100% with the latest iPhone and iPad.
 Downloading files to you computer and transefering them to your iPod is not a problem either.